8 April 2020

 Avail yourself of the Second Chance Law does not mean that you are not entitled to continue working and receive a salary or continue to carry out the professional or business activity that you have been doing.

-All of the above means that a judge will exonerate you from your debts (immediate exoneration), or that you will reach a refinancing agreement with your creditors, which will allow you to get out of the current situation, stop the seizures, etc. (deferred exoneration).
+All the above means that a judge will exonerate you from your debts (immediate exoneration), or that you will reach a refinancing agreement with your creditors, which will allow you to get out of the current situation, stop the seizures, etc. (deferred exoneration).

 2) To whom is the Second Chance Law addressed?